DanielSank/DanielSank.github.io/_posts/2016-09-17-technical_reading_list.md

 * ***Modern Quantum Mechanics*** by J. J. Sakurai
   * The angular momentum chapter is excellent.
   * The perturbation theory chapters are also quite good.
-In particular, note the homework exercise asking how to do degenerate perturbation theory in the case that the perturbation does not life the degeneracy to first order.
+In particular, note the homework exercise asking how to do degenerate perturbation theory in the case that the perturbation does not lift the degeneracy to first order.

 * ***Quantum Mechanics*** by Eugene Merzbacher.
 Good reference for the driven harmonic oscillator, and other clear, mathematical developments of standard topics.